jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ![Phred Score encodings descriptions, from https://en.wikipedia.org/wiki/FASTQ_format#Encoding](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/images/fastq_phread-base.png)
 For more information check https://en.wikipedia.org/wiki/FASTQ_format#Encoding

-I am not going to enter the rest of the bas
+I am not going to enter the rest of the basic statistics since they are self-explanatory.

 ## Switch to another file

 All your files are listed in the file explorer.
 You can switch from one to another by clicking a file in the list.